REDPHOENIXVR/Query2CADAI/README.md

    **Chat with Query2CAD AI:**
    The Web UI now includes a **Chat** tab, where you can have a free-form conversation with the Query2CAD AI assistant.
 You can type questions or requests in natural language, click **Send**, and receive AI responses in a conversational format.
 Use the **Clear** button to reset the chat history at any time.
 You can select the backend AI model using the radio button above the chat.
    You can also export your chat history at any time via the **Export History** button, which will generate a downloadable JSON file containing your conversation.

+   **NEW: Voice/Microphone Input**

+   The Chat tab supports voice input via your microphone.
+Click the 🎤 **Record** button, record your question, then click **Send Audio**.
+Your voice will be transcribed to text using OpenAI Whisper and sent as a message.
+   > **Note:** This feature requires both the `openai` Python package and a valid `OPENAI_API_KEY` environment variable.
+If either is missing, the microphone input will be disabled.

    This feature is useful for exploratory design, asking clarifying questions, or just experimenting with Query2CAD's capabilities interactively.

    - Upload a photo of a robot (or concept drawing).